- What is the price of the test?

-If you take the computer-based GRE revised General Test, your official scores will be sent to the institutions you designated approximately 10–15 days after your test date.
+Your official scores will be available in your ETS account and sent to the institutions you designated approximately 10–15 days after your test date.

-- How can I get an official Examinee Score Report?
+- How can I get an official Test-taker Score Report?

-If you wish to have a paper copy of your official Examinee Score Report, you may use the new print functionality in your My GRE Account to print a copy of your official score report.
-For more information, see Getting Your Scores.
+If you wish to have a paper copy of your official Test-taker Score Report, you may use the print functionality in your ETS account to print a copy of your official score report.

 - How long are GRE scores valid?